ThePansmith/Monifactory/CONTRIBUTING.md

 One thing to watch out for when contributing is that we have multiple difficulty "modes".
 The files used when changing modes are located in the `config-overrides` folder.
-Some files normally located in the `config` folder are there instead, and only copied over to their normal locations when the `pack-mode-switcher.{sh,bat}` script is run.
+Some files normally located in the `config` folder are there instead, and only copied over to their normal locations when the `pack-mode-switcher.py` script is run.
 An example of this would be the `genesis.snbt` FTBQuests chapter, as it changes almost entirely from mode to mode.
 If you want to make a change across all modes, make sure to make the same change to all three overrides.